BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-get-the-metadata-of-a-solana-metaplex-nft.md

 ### Step 3: Get an API key pair for free

-Before making the API call, you must create an API key here.
+Before making the API call, you must create an API key <a target="_blank" href="https://dashboard.theblockchainapi.com/api-keys?blog=subdomain-get-nft-metadata">here</a>.
 Save the key ID and the secret key.

 ### Step 4: Make the API request